-In this case, this article authorizes a revolving fund for the fire department to pay for administration costs of running the Town's ambulances.
+This article authorizes a revolving fund for the Fire Department to pay for administration costs of running the Town's ambulances.
 Fees charged in association with the use of the Stow ambulances are deposited into this account, then transferred to the General Account as a revenue source.
+See Appendix A for balance of this fund.